controlm/integrations-plugins-community-solutions/104-erp-integrations/saphxs/README.md

 Fixpack 9.0.20.100,
 Application pack Patch 9.0.20.101
 1. Ability to access to SAP Cloud Platform, Trial or productive landscape
-2. To create the simple application, Node.js is required
 3. This integration with SAP HANA will only work if the instance of JobScheduler service plan is “Lite”
-4. The application must be bound with instance of JobScheduler and Authorization & Trust Management (XSUAA) For more detail please review this link as an example for creating a sample application and bind it to the instances Note The example in the link shows how to connect using Oauth2.0 but the connection here is via basic authentication, for more detail please review this SAP document
+4. The application must be bound with instance of JobScheduler and Authorization & Trust Management (XSUAA) For more detail please review this link as an example for creating a sample application and bind it to the instances
+    Note: The example in the link shows how to connect using Oauth2.0 but the connection here is via basic authentication, for more detail please review this SAP document
 5. After the binding the make sure the credentials details appear under the Job scheduler
 ![connection](images/JobCredentials.png)